Table of contents

 When to Go to a Doctor?

-- A baby with diarrhea, who develops a fever and a temperature of more than 38.3 degrees, calls for immediate attention.
+- A baby with diarrhea who develops a fever and a temperature needs immediate attention.

 - Any newborn diarrhea accompanied by repeated vomiting needs professional medical attention.

-- A dehydrated baby, who has a dry mouth and who has not wet a diaper in over six hours, requires help.
+- A dehydrated baby with a dry mound who has not wet a diaper in over six hours requires help.